stargate/stargate/apis/sgv2-docsapi/README.md

 ```shell script
 ../mvnw package
 ```
-It produces the `quarkus-run.jar` file in the `target/quarkus-app/` directory.
+This produces the `quarkus-run.jar` file in the `target/quarkus-app/` directory.
 Be aware that it’s not an _über-jar_ as the dependencies are copied into the `target/quarkus-app/lib/` directory.

 The application is now runnable using `java -jar target/quarkus-app/quarkus-run.jar`.